vicenteicc2008/Vicc2008/README.md

 - 📫 How to reach me:
   - [Personal email](mailto:vicenteicc2008@gmail.com) or [@gus33000](https://twitter.com/Vicente89114566) on Twitter

-- 😄 I own a Dog, named Frei because I was going to get it on a Friday, (but didn't in the end, got it monday instead).
-This dog was abandonned by the previous owner and now owns 99% of my entire house supply of cushions and sofas.
-I used to own 2 cats as well, both sadly passed away in 2018.
-I speak both English and French, and German a little.
+- 😄 I own a 3 Dog, named Paloo other named Kayser and other named Carlotta and 4 cats, named Leia, named Chilindrina, named Neddy (Nembri), named Draco I speak both English and French, and German and Spanish a little.

 <!--
 **Vicc2008/Vicc2008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.